-Caveats: Properties at risk have been defined using the National Flood Risk Assessment data (NaFRA), which calculates the liklihood of flooding from rivers or the sea.
-The assessment takes into account the two learning and learning of flood type, location and condition of flood defences, and the chance of these defences overtopping of failing during a flood event.
+Properties at risk have been defined using the National Flood Risk Assessment data (NaFRA), which calculates the liklihood of flooding from rivers or the sea.
+The assessment takes into account the type, location and condition of flood defences, and the chance of these defences overtopping of failing during a flood event.
 This data is DRAFT, and subject to further checks to verify the information.
 This should be used as a guide only.